GunshipPenguin/lib8080/api.md

 instead of whatever `cpu->PC` points to.

 Note that the second argument is the opcode to place on the 8080's data bus.
-While this can be any value in the range 0x00-0xFF, in practise, it's almost always going to be one of the `RST` (restart) instructions.
+While this can be any value in the range `0x00` - `0xFF`, in practise, it's almost always going to be one of the `RST` (restart) instructions.
 Because of this, lib8080 provides the macros `I8080_RST_[0-7]`, which expand to the opcodes for each `RST` instruction.

 ## Hooking IN and OUT instructions

-The 8080 provides two instruction for interfacing with external devices, `IN` (input) and `OUT` (output).
-When an `IN` instruction is executed, the device number to read from is placed on the 8080's address bus, and one byte is read from the 8080's data bus into the accumulator.
-Likewise, when when an `OUT` instruction is executed, the contents of the accumulator are placed on the 8080's data bus and the device number to write to is placed on the address bus.
+The 8080 provides two instructions for interfacing with external devices, `IN` (input) and `OUT` (output).
+When an `IN` instruction is executed, the device number to read from is placed on the 8080's address bus, the cpu's DBIN (data bus in) line is pulled high, and one byte is read from the 8080's data bus into the accumulator.

+Likewise, when when an `OUT` instruction is executed, the contents of the accumulator are placed on the 8080's data bus, the cpu's WR (write) line is pulled low (WR is active low) and the device number to write to is placed on the address bus.

 lib8080 emulates this functionality using function pointers.
-If the `cpu->input_handler` and `cpu->output_handler` properties of a `cpu` struct are not `NULL` when an `IN` or `OUT` instruction is executed, these callback functions will be invoked to read or write data respectively.
+If the `cpu->input_handler` and `cpu->output_handler` properties of an i8080 struct are not `NULL` when an `IN` or `OUT` instruction is executed, these callback functions will be invoked to read or write data respectively.

-As an example, here's how you could emulate a device that always provides the byte 0x12 on port 0 and reads the latest byte written on port 0 (using an `OUT` instruction) to a global variable.
+As a simple example, here's how you could emulate a device that always writes the byte 0x12 on port 0 and reads the latest byte written on port 0 into to a global variable.

 ```C
 uint last_byte_written;